water[shed] Restore Pedder Final Event Report Available now

 Restoring Pedder is the perfect Australian flagship project for this UN decade.

-We are staging this exhibition at the Bett Gallery over three weeks from 18 February – 12 March 2022 to coincide with that last heart-breaking summer in 1972 as the dam waters began to rise and Lake Pedder finally went under.
+We are staging this exhibition at the Bett Gallery over three weeks from 5–27 August 2022 to coincide with the last winter in 1972 as the dam waters were rising and Lake Pedder finally went under.

 50 national and international artists (one for each year since Lake Pedder was lost) have accepted our invitation to make work that explores the notions of watershed, ecosystem restoration, re-wilding, loss, grief, hope and of course to celebrate the original Lake Pedder.

-Proceeds from sales of the publication will support the Restore Pedder campaign.
+Proceeds from sales of these products will support the Restore Pedder campaign.

-In collaboration with the University of Tasmania, Sustainability Learning Centre (Department of Education), the Science Teachers Association of Tasmania (STAT), the Australian Association for Environmental Education Tasmania (AAEE-Tas) we are also producing teacher’s notes and an education kit to be delivered free of charge to a number of schools and colleges in Tasmania.
-Schools across Australia and internationally will also be able to download a digital copy of these resources and selected excerpts from the exhibition publication.
+In collaboration with the University of Tasmania, Sustainability Learning Centre (Department of Education), the Science Teachers Association of Tasmania (STAT), the Australian Association for Environmental Education Tasmania (AAEE-Tas), and with support funding from Bellendena Small Grants Scheme, we have produced an Education Kit to be delivered free of charge to a number of schools and colleges in Tasmania.
+Schools across Australia and internationally can download a digital copy of the Education Kit and selected excerpts from the exhibition publication.

-We hope this will help foster interest, uptake and dissemination of the resource by state, national and international education organisations.
+We hope this will help foster interest, uptake and dissemination of the Education Kit by state, national and international education organisations.